-Gilead is a storytelling church that meets at Red Line Tap (7006 N Glenwood) on Sunday nights.
-We are super progressive, inclusive, and new — just about a yr old.
+Gilead is a storytelling church that meets at 5 pm on Sunday nights.
+We are super progressive, inclusive, and new — just about two years old.
 Each week, we have at least two storytellers, telling short (4 - 5 min) stories.

 Our storytellers come from all over, and have all kinds of connections to Gilead.
 Many are friends, supporters, and congregants, others are Chicago-area performers, writers, comics whom we invite.
 We never ask (like, we don't care) our tellers if they're Christian or religious and many are neither.
 We don't ask tellers to say anything religious — unless their story is about religion.